International Certification of Digital Literacy: Testing

 In order to take the tests, a candidate buys an ECDL Skills Card, which usually is issued electronically and serves as a login to the testing platform.
 To prepare for a module test, the candidate may use ECDL diagnostic tests.
 Testing is done using software which simulates the Windows/Microsoft Office environment.
 The candidate's mouse movements and keystrokes are monitored and the result of the test is reported immediately after the test is completed.

 Value

-The ICDL certificates are seen as valuable in business/government administration - as they save the time to evaluate an applicant's computer skills.
 In professions like publishing, graphic and web design, science or information technology, a completed ICDL course is not a desired quality however as the work requires specialist skills and experience with other software.